Isaniwa Yukiya: Yukiya's achievements as mayor

 During the two years that Isaniwa Yukiya served as a mayor, he changed many things.
-First, he began charging money fora free outdoor hot spring for cures, because the hot spring was old, it needed to renew.
+First, he began charging money for a previously free outdoor hot spring for cures, because the hot spring was old and needed to be renewed.
 Then he rebuilt the hot spring for cures in 1892.
 And then he planned to renew the main hot spring.
 Yukiya planned Dōgo Onsen to have a third floor which was rare in those days for Japan, Japanese style mixed with European style building, red and blue Giyaman glass (Dutch style glass) used and looks rich and powerful building, because the main hot spring had good quality, Yukiya didn't want to Dōgo Onsen looks usual type of other buildings.
 He asked Sakamoto Hachiro, a carpenter for castle, to make it and Sakamoto built it in 1894.
 It took for 20 months to build.
-And he also founded Dogo train corporation and he asked to make the train rail to Dogo through Ichiban-cho in 1897, because Yukiya thought Dōgo Onsen Station makes people come and visit to Dogo Yunomachi.
-And in the same year, he made the park around the Dōgo Onsen and for people to enjoy sweets, he made red and white Yuzarashi Dango, today's Botchan Dango.
+In 1895 he founded the Dogo Train Corporation (later merged into Iyotetsu in 1900) and asked to make the train rail to Dogo through Ichiban-cho in 1897, because Yukiya thought Dōgo Onsen Station would encourage people to come and visit Dogo Yunomachi.
+And in the same year, he made the park around the Dōgo Onsen, and for people to enjoy sweets he made red and white Yuzarashi Dango, known today as Botchan Dango.
 However, most people of the city disagreed with his these ideas until they saw the new Dōgo Onsen.